boxboat/github-cloud-native-workshop/README.md

 # BoxBoat's Cloud Native Workshop

-Repository with labs that attendes can follow at their own pace.
+A series of labs that people can try to do things with Azure using Codespaces.

 ## Running Locally